 Restricted Stock Unit Activity

-During the first nine months of fiscal 2021, we granted 38,000 non-performance based restricted stock units ("RSUs"), with a weighted average grant date fair value of $9.58.
+During the first half of fiscal 2021, we granted 38,000 non-performance based restricted stock units ("RSUs"), with a weighted average grant date fair value of $9.58.
 The RSUs granted to employees entitle the holder to receive the underlying shares of common stock as the unit vests over the relevant vesting period.
 The RSUs do not entitle the holder to receive dividends declared on the underlying shares while the RSUs remain unvested and vest inequal annual installments on the first and second anniversary date of the date of grant.
-We granted 57,000 RSUs granted during the first nine months of fiscal 2020, with a weighted average grant date fair value of $9.15.
-As of March 31, 2021, $0.6 million of total unrecognized compensation expense related to non-vested restricted stock units is expected to be recognized over a weighted average remaining period of 2.3 years.
+There were no RSUs granted during the first half of fiscal 2020.
+As of December 31, 2020, $0.7 million of total unrecognized compensation expense related to non-vested restricted stock units is expected to be recognized over a weighted average remaining period of 2.5 years.